 UPDATE: I had originally stated Oozie had 17 contributors based on what is reported by GitHub.
 Oozie has in fact had both direct commits and patches submitted by 152 developers to date, not just the 17 that appear in GitHub's calculation.
 Robert Kanter reached out to me following this post's initial publication with evidence of these additional 135 contributors and I thank him for that clarification.

 One of the arguments given for Hadoop's "demise" is that Google search traffic for various Hadoop technologies is down.
 Cloudera and a number of other consultancies did a good job of raising funding in years past and put considerable effort into marketing their offerings.
 This in turn sparked a lot of interest and at one point there was a wave of people in the tech community looking into these technologies.
 This community is diverse and at some point, most people did, as they always will, move on to other things.

 At no point in Hadoop's history has there been such a rich variety of features being offered as today and never before has it been so stable and battle-tested.

-Hadoop projects are made up of millions of lines of code which have been written by thousands of contributors.
-In any given week there are 100s of developers working on the various projects.
-Most commercial database offerings are lucky to have a handful of engineers making any significant improvements to their code bases every week.
+Hadoop projects are made up of millions of lines of code that have been written by thousands of contributors.
+In any given week there are 100s of developers working on various projects.
+Most commercial database offerings are lucky to have a handful of engineers making any significant improvements to their codebases every week.

 Why is Hadoop Special?